 We've been awarded CANSTAR's 2021 Innovation Excellence Award thanks to how simple it is to get a quote online.

-For the second year running we’ve been named by finder.com.au as Australia’s Green Insurer of the Year.
-We’re honoured to be recognised alongside the nation’s greenest industry leaders.
-A big thank you to our customers, people and partners for helping us do our bit to protect our planet.
-Find out more about our awards.
+For the fourth year running, we’ve been named Finder’s Green Insurer of the Year in 2023.
+We’re honoured to receive this recognition.
+A big thank you to our customers, people and partners for helping us enable a more resilient planet.

 Revealed: most common and costly landlord insurance claims